 I was also lucky to be connected with the early emergence of the pioneering Toronto Food Policy Council and its eventual embrace of city-regional food systems.** These connections happily converged with two emergent phenomena: the inter-disciplinary intellectual field of food studies*** which contributes to reconnecting social and natural sciences; and the social movements, social economy experiments, and policy initiatives at all scales, contributing to potential transformations in human relations to land, bodies, society, and governance.

 I followed the food-farming thread from Sociology into the Centre for International Studies (now the Munk School of Global Affairs) and the Department of Geography and Planning at the University of Toronto.
-I am now Professor Emerita of Sociology at the University of Toronto.
-Since retiring in 2012, I have been Visiting Professor at Agrarian, Food, and Environmental Studies at the International Institute of Social Studies, The Hague (Erasmus University) and Institute of Political Economy at Carleton University in Ottawa.
+Since becoming Professor Emerita in 2012, I have been Visiting Professor at Agrarian, Food, and Environmental Studies at the International Institute of Social Studies, The Hague (Erasmus University) and Institute of Political Economy at Carleton University in Ottawa.
 Recent visiting research collaborations include Sustainable Food Systems Initiative, School for Environment and Sustainability, University of Michigan, Sustainable Places Institute, Cardiff University, UK, Laboratoire d'Excellence des Etudes Mediterranée, Aix-Marseille University, France, CPDA (Federal Rural University, Rio de Janeiro), Brazil, CIRAD, Montpellier, France.
-I will soon be Visiting Scholar at the Liu Institute of Global Affairs, University of British Columbia and Pufendorf Institute of Advanced Studies, Lund University.
+I will soon be Visiting Scholar at the Liu Institute of Global Affairs, University of British Columbia and Pufendorf Institute of Advanced Studies, Lund University, and lectured at numerous places.
 My main passions now are seed biodiversity,+ city food regions,** commons, resilience theory, and exploring with others the present possibilities for food system transformations in world-ecological context++ --- what might be called emergent modes of foodgetting.

 *Chair, Political Economy of the World-System Section, American Sociological Association, 1994-95, two of 40 “Most Influential Articles" in Journal of Peasant Studies

-**Now serving a third term on the Toronto Food Policy Council, Community Chair in the 1990s; Strategic Advisory Board of the International Urban Food Network; Toronto Advisory Group, City Region Food Systems
+**Now an honorary member (and memory keeper) of the Toronto Food Policy Council (Community Chair in the 1990s); Strategic Advisory Board of the International Urban Food Network; Toronto Advisory Group, City Region Food Systems

 ***Lifetime Scholar Award, Canadian Association of Food Studies 2011.
 Present Editorial Advisory Boards: Journal of Agrarian Change, Canadian Food Studies, Food and Foodways, Journal of World-Systems Research, and Theory and Society.
 Rural Studies Books Series (SER), Federal University of Rio Grande do Sul and the Graduate Program in Rural Development.
 Past Boards: Journal of Peasant Studies, Studies in Political Economy.

-+Board of Directors USC-Canada, assisting small farmers to protect diverse seeds (2011-2017); and currently Toronto Seed Library; I was deepened in this path as Review Editor (2005-07) International Assessment of Agricultural Science and Technology for Development (IIASTD).
++Board of Directors USC-Canada, assisting small farmers to protect diverse seeds (2011-2017); and Toronto Seed Library (until 2019).
+I was deepened in this path as Review Editor (2005-07) International Assessment of Agricultural Science and Technology for Development (IIASTD).